 Dear Your Teen:

 Do you think that it’s a hard-and-fast rule to have computer usage be out in open areas at all times?
-Both my 13 and 15-year-old sons have computers that are issued by the school.
-Should they be allowed to have their computers in bedrooms to do homework and to study?
+Both my 13 and 15-year-old sons have computers that their schools issued to them.
+Should we allow them to have their computers in bedrooms to do homework and to study?
 Or should they be in an open area?

 The purpose of having kids use screens in the same room with parents is to ensure safety and to monitor the content of the sites your children may visit.
 For older teens and adolescents, it’s important to encourage some autonomy with teen computers, within reasonable limits.